Menu

 Here’s a breakdown of the most impactful changes you need to know:

-• Enhanced Labels for Small Containers: Labels are now easier to read and more informative, even on small packaging.
-This ensures end-users can better understand chemical risks at a glance.
+• Enhanced Labels for Small Containers: Labels are now easier to read and more informative, even on small packaging, improving hazard awareness at the point of use.

-• Improved Trade Secret Disclosure: Safety Data Sheets (SDSs) must now provide more transparent hazard information, even for trade-secret ingredients—ensuring workers and emergency personnel have access to what they need in a crisis.
+• Improved Trade Secret Disclosure: Safety Data Sheets (SDSs) must now provide greater hazard transparency, ensuring workers and emergency responders can access critical safety information.

-• Clearer Hazard Classification Process: OSHA’s revisions streamline and clarify the hazard classification process, helping ensure consistency between labeling and SDSs.
+• Clearer Hazard Classification Process: Revisions streamline and clarify classification requirements to improve consistency between labels and SDSs.

-• Revised Classification Criteria for Certain Hazards: Categories such as aerosols, desensitized explosives, and flammable gases have updated criteria, providing a more accurate assessment of risk.
+• Revised Classification Criteria for Certain Hazards: Updated criteria apply to aerosols, desensitized explosives, and flammable gases.

-• New Hazard Category Added: A completely new class, “Chemicals Under Pressure,” has been introduced within the aerosol category, reflecting emerging risks in modern workplaces.
+• New Hazard Category Added: “Chemicals Under Pressure” has been introduced within the aerosols class to address emerging workplace risks.

-• Updated Precautionary Statements: The new standard includes revised safety statements to offer clearer instructions for safe handling, storage, and disposal.
+• Updated Precautionary Statements: Revised guidance improves instructions for safe handling, storage, and disposal.

-• Better Alignment with Canadian and Federal Regulations: These changes also harmonize OSHA’s standards with other U.S. federal agencies and Health Canada’s regulations, improving cross-border consistency and compliance.
+• Better Alignment with Canadian and Federal Regulations: OSHA’s updates further harmonize with other U.S. agencies and Health Canada, supporting cross-border compliance.

 What This Means for Your Business